rmoroz20/Rotten-Prophet/README.md

-# Name-TBD-Movie-Site
+# Rotten-Prophet
-A site that recommends movies with bad ratings, because sometimes bad can be good.
+A site that recommends movies from Rotten Tomatoes with bad ratings, because sometimes bad can be good.